 3. Active the Akismet Spam Protection Plugin

-If you’re new WordPress, you’ll not remember of comment & trackback spams. this stuff are really annoying.
+If you’re new to WordPress, you’ll not remember comment & trackback spam. this stuff is really annoying.

-To active your Akismet account, you would like to use an API key.
-Here’s the way to found out Akismet With free API key.
+To activate your Akismet account, you would like to use an API key.
+Here’s the way to find out about Akismet With a free API key.

 4. Delete the Sample Contents

-By default, WordPress creates some sample contents to assist you to know various things . you ought to delete them directly before start building your site.
+By default, WordPress creates some sample content to assist you to know various things.
+You ought to delete them directly before starting building your site.

-Here are 4 sorts of contents that require to get rid of .
+Here are 4 sorts of content that require getting rid of.

-3. “Mr. WordPress” Comment: This comment are going to be deleted automatically once you delete the “Hello world” post.
+3. “Mr. WordPress” Comment: This comment is going to be deleted automatically once you delete the “Hello world” post.

-To delete the plugin, attend Plugins > Installed Plugins and click on on “Delete”.
+To delete the plugin, attend Plugins > Installed Plugins and click on “Delete”.

 This will delete the plugin.